 - Frenchette: If you can get in, that is, it’s worth it.
-(Pro tip: Download the Resy app and sign up for a “Notify Me” alert, which sends you a message if someone cancels their reservation.
+(Pro tip: Either go for lunch, or download the Resy app and sign up for a “Notify Me” alert, which sends you a message if someone cancels their reservation.
 It’s worked for us two or three times.)

 - Le Coucou: One of our favorite breakfast places, and also one of the more highly rated of Stephen Starr’s many restaurants.

 - Peachy’s: In Chinatown, it’s a cool cocktail spot below Chinese Tuxedo.

 - The new NYC outpost of Chicago’s Au Cheval has a cool “down the alley” location off Canal Street.
 It’s good, but it feels like more of a production line for burgers.

 - Saxon + Parole: Our favorite bar and oyster spot.